 Investigations may work many special assignments for the Sheriff, to include background investigations on potential employees and internal investigations.
 We work very close with the surrounding agencies in Caldwell County, Catawba County, Wilkes, Alexander and Burke County.
 We also work with the North Carolina State Bureau of Investigations and the Department of Social Services.
 Several of our investigators are members of boards throughout the region, to include, but not limited to: Child Fatality Prevention, Healthy Caldwellians, North Carolina Homicide Investigators Association, Communities in School, JCPC (Juvenile Council for Prevention of Crime), Caldwell County Shelter Home, Child Advocacy and Child Sexual Abuse Protocol.

-The Criminal Investigations Division (CID) of the Caldwell County Sheriff’s Office is commanded by Captain Mark Jardon.
+The Criminal Investigations Division (CID) of the Caldwell County Sheriff’s Office is commanded by Captain Aaron Barlowe.

-Lieutenant Barlowe serves as the second in command of the the Criminal Investigations Division.
-He is responsible to ensure that all reports, supplements, and prosecution summaries prepared by investigators are properly formatted and complete.
-He also assists all investigators with their investigations as needed.
+Lieutenant Hartley serves as the second in command of the the Criminal Investigations Division.
+She is responsible to ensure that all reports, supplements, and prosecution summaries prepared by investigators are properly formatted and complete.
+She also assists all investigators with their investigations as needed.

 Another duty of the Investigations Division is to track and monitor registered sex offenders who reside within Caldwell County.
 The Investigations Sergeant leads this effort and ensures that all sex offenders living in Caldwell County meet the required legal standards.